 If this is your first MRA, you may not be sure what to expect.
 Not to worry, we are here to guide you every step of the way.
 Before the procedure you may or may not be given a contrast agent intravenously.
 During the procedure, you will lie flat on an exam table and may be asked to hold your breath for 20 seconds at a time.
 It is important that you remain still while the table slides through the scanner.
 The MRI machine does generate loud noises as images are captured.
-All patients are given ear plugs to wear while in the MRI machine.
+All patients are given protective ear plugs, or headphones for music.
 The Technologist will be in the adjacent room operating the scanner, but will be able to hear and communicate with you throughout the exam.
 The exam will take anywhere from 10 to 90 minutes.

 MRI exams are painless.
 The part that may be uncomfortable is remaining still during the imaging portion of the exam.
 If you suffer from claustrophobia, talk to your physician to see if medication may be prescribed.

 What should I expect after a Magnetic Resonance Angiogram?

 When the Magnetic Resonance Angiogram is complete, you may be asked to wait until the Radiologist checks the images to ensure no additional images are needed.
 Once the exam is complete, you may resume your normal activity level.
 Our Radiologist will interpret your study and send the final report to your physician.